Event Calendar

 This is a traditional New Year’s event that has been handed down for more than 100 years.
 Local elementary school students carry a 7-meter-long straw snake and go around the houses in the village to pray for a good harvest, good health, and abundant irrigation water.

-Over 400 years of traditionOotawarahiki, a strange festival
+Over 400 years of traditionStrange festival Takata Grand Bale Pulling

 Second Saturday of the month

-The event has a tradition of over 400 years and is held every year on the second Saturday of January.
+An unusual festival with a tradition of more than 400 years.
+It is held every year on the second Saturday of January.

 2 February